Uncommon/Xit/README.md

   * Sidebar for navigating branches, remotes, tags, and stashes
   * Viewing the diff of a selected commit
   * Basic git actions: staging, committing, remote push/pull
+  * A few fun extras that I wanted to fit in along the way (like TeamCity build status)

-Plenty of advancements are on the post-1.0 list, like syntax highlighting and other diff view enhancements, file history and blame views, etc.
+Plenty of advancements are on the post-1.0 list, like syntax highlighting and other diff view enhancements, file history, etc.

 Some other ideas that I’m looking forward to working on (and using!):